zwyhahaha/zwyhahaha.github.io/_posts/2024-09-04-Polynomial-Optimization-II.md

 This note is taken from the [summer course](https://sites.google.com/site/cedricjosz/home/introduction-to-polynomial-optimization), in which Prof.Cédric Josz makes everything clear and intuitive!
-This blog is about the multivariate polynomial optimization, including both unconstrained and constrained cases.
+This blog is about multivariate polynomial optimization, including both unconstrained and constrained cases.
 In particular, we are interested in the moment method for GLOBAL polynomial optimization, proposed by:

 > ”Global Optimization with Polynomials and the problem of moments”, by Jean B. Lasserre (2001)

 ### Moment Problem

-To get some intuition of moment approach, we transform optimization problem over a set of points into the ones over a set of measures.
+To get some intuition of the moment approach, we transform the optimization problem over a set of points into the ones over a set of measures.
 To be specific, a polynomial optimization problem